 Free for Life’s cornerstone program is border monitoring between India and Nepal.
 At our station — located in Panitanki, India — trained staff members identify warning signs and intervene to rescue victims.
 This unique approach is highly effective within the region, and one of the most ethical forms of rescue to exist.

-Women and Girls Rescued Since 2010
+Individuals Rescued Since 2010

 Traffickers Arrested Since 2010